 3. Get a bank bonus

 Some banks offer a bonus for opening a new account and meeting a few basic requirements like setting up direct deposit or maintaining a minimum balance.
-At the moment, some of the best bank bonus offers let you earn around $500 or more within a span of just a few months.
+Some of the best bank bonus offers let you earn about $250 or more within a span of just a few months.

 Read the fine print before signing up for a bonus so you’ll know how to earn the bonus and how long you need to keep your account open.
 Also watch out for minimum balance requirements that might make it difficult to open or maintain your account, as well as account fees that could eat away at your bonus amount.